-Since taking out a licence in 1961 Mick Easterby has sent out over 3,000 winners on the flat and over jumps, establishing himself as a legend of northern racing.
+Mick Easterby has trained racehorses for over 60 years, and since taking out a licence in 1961 he has sent out over 2,400 winners on the flat and over jumps, establishing himself as a legend of northern racing.
 Assisted by son David, Mick trains approximately 100 horses here at New House Farm near Sheriff Hutton in North Yorkshire.

 The yard's esteemed history boasts a Classic winning filly (Mrs McArdy), a Champion Sprinter (Lochnager) along with a Gimcrack winner (Wiganthorpe) and a Winter Derby winner (Gentleman's Deal).